Building for macOS

 2 Building the third-party libraries

 The easiest way to build the third-party libraries is by using the provided build script, build/cmake/build_thirdparty_linuxunix.sh.
-By default, this will build all third-party libraries in both debug and release configurations.
-Each of these will be built with static as well as dynamic linking.
-To build a specific configuration, use the parameters --config BUILD_TYPE and --link LINKING_TYPE.
-For example to build only the static debug and release configurations, run:
+This script handles both Linux and macOS builds and will automatically detect the platform.
+By default, it will build all third-party libraries in both debug and release configurations with static linking.

 ./build/cmake/build_thirdparty_linuxunix.sh -c debug,release -l static -b "{'{$HOME}'}/build_ocean_thirdparty" -i "{'{$HOME}'}/install_ocean_thirdparty"